ona-li-toki-e-jan-Epiphany-tawa-mi/BitMasher/README.md

 contain, and the room you are currently in will be automatically SCANned for you.
 But beware: SCANning takes time.
 Also, occasionaly a SCAN will fail and need to be repeated.

-## Configuration

-There is a section at the top of the script containing configuration options.
-All config options bear a description detailing what they modify and what values they accept.

 ## Release notes